 eMHPrac is a Commonwealth funded initiative, providing training to GPs in the use of a suite of e-Mental Health intervention programs, apps and services.

-The eMHPrac Community is an online community that combines education and knowledge sharing activities for GPs,
+The eMHPrac Community is an online community that combines education and knowledge sharing activities for Health Professionals.

 Here is a little more information on eMHPrac and what the project is about!